jasonkmoses/SnakeGame/README.md

-# fictional-octo-fortnight
+# Snake Game
-Keeps code base of C++ projetcs
+This is a little snake game for the ternimal written in C++